 This section provides an overview of the general process and methods used to develop the UESI framework and selection of indicators.
-Specific details regarding the calculation of indicators are included in each individual issue chapter and more information is also provided in the Methodological Appendix.
+Specific details regarding the calculation of indicators are included in each individual issue chapter.

 The UESI Framework